somayaRajhi/capstone2020/docs/result.md

 A job is communicated as a simple JSON object where key names and values are lower case:

 * `client_id`: A unique identifier of the client returning the result.
-* `job`: Current job object, as defined in job.md.
+* `job_id`: ID of the current job object.
-* `data`: A collection of the raw JSON data recieved from querying regulations server.
+* `data`: A path describing where the raw JSON file recieved from querying regulations, as well as the raw JSON data.
 * `jobs`: A list of new job objects.
 These job objects omit the job_id field.
 Jobs are retrieved through the JSON data collected from the regulations server.
 	* Documents have a list of docket and document jobs
   * Document can have a list of download jobs